DeeMcCart/CI_PP2_HumbleNumble/README.md

 ----------------

 ### UX Design Scope User Requirements and Expectations
+(To be revisited...)
-The basic requirement for users is to have access to a 'fair' game where they have a possibility of reaching the goal.
+/The basic requirement for users is to have access to a 'fair' game where they have a possibility of reaching the goal.

 * The target audience needs to complete a process/set of tasks
 * They have a checklist which contains many activities, there are many things that can go wrong (or right)
 * The game helps them to complete their real-life tasks by warning them of potential pitfalls and alerting them to opportunities
-* The game is a fun way of embedding real-world knowledge
+* The game is a fun way of applying simple mathematical principles

 ### UX Design Scope - Data
-For this project to deliver both goals:
-* game
-* mapping to real-life problem a set of data had to be developed for the real-life problem.
-This took the form of scenarios and change events with 3 possible outcomes
+A set of calculations needed to be pre-loaded which were consistent with game rules (e.g. operator numbers not > 20)

 ## User Goals/ User Stories
 ----------------